How To Identify Different Types Of Pepper Plants

 Pepper flowers vary widely from one variety to the next.
 They can be large, small, have 6 or more petals, or as few as 4, be purple, or white.
 However, there are a few standout characteristics that may help narrow down the pepper plant.

-• Flowers with yellow spots are C. baccatum.
+- Flowers with green spots are C. baccatum.
 This is perhaps the most obvious distinguishing trait in pepper flowers.
 C. baccatum flowers always have a white corolla with pale green or yellow spots.

 While a unique flower can definitely help narrow things down, many pepper flowers are just ordinary and white.
 In this case you can turn to other parts of the plant to help identify the type of pepper.